 I acquiesced to her desire to move on.
 It wasn’t like I exercised any control over the situation anyway.
 “So what do we do now?”
 I asked her.
 I was seeing the truth in the situation, but not seeing it.
 My mind, still hopeful, was frantically contemplating how to pull off a desperate rescue attempt on my heart.
 “Take care,” she said.
 And that was that.
-The last seventeen seconds of what I’d assumed only an hour ago would be forever.
+Nothing more to say.
+No more words left to express any other feelings of human connection.
+All within the last seventeen seconds of what I’d assumed only an hour ago would be our lives lived together forever.

 Lifting the spoon to my mouth, it passed through the hologram of my thoughts.
 My eyes intensely focused on the bottom of the bowl, not recognizing anything in it or tasting anything coming from it.
 My thoughts pushed everything into the trash, into the background; Anything non-essential to powering my memories of her, of us together.

-Pushing myself away from the table, I thought to shower.
-Reaching into my pocket, I dropped my keys.
-I watched her pick them up while she closed the front door behind her.
+Pushing myself away from the table, I thought I should go and shower.
+I accidentally slid my keys off the table while standing to reach into my pocket.
+I watched as her hand reached down to pick them up.
+Looking up at me, she smiled before going back to close the kitchen door behind her.
 “Hello, Lucy.
 I’m home.”
-She said.
-Our inside joke.
-She flickered in and out, at the edges.
-The memory an echo; the projection was running out of reel.
+She said, just as her face began to flicker in and out.
+The hologram struggled to hold its form as the track came to an end; The memory an echo; the projection, running out of reel.

-As I walked up the stairs, I could hear my shoes echo off the emptiness of the house.
+As I walked up the stairs, I could hear the bottoms of my shoes echo off the emptiness of the house.
 Damn!
 It wasn’t enough that she had to go, she should’ve done me a solid and taken my heart with her.
 “Fuck!”

 by malakhai jones